DrWeabo/Coronavirus-Tracker-Desktop/README.md

 # Coronavirus-Tracker-Desktop
-Track the coronavirus case with the desktop version.
+Track the coronavirus from desktop version.